-- 1. Micromanagment: One is, we can micromanage these problems. - Competence in nutrition: Number two, we can teach doctors to be nutritionally competent so that when they read research, they hold that research to a higher level of intellectual and scientific competence so that junk research like this doesn't get published in the first place.
-For doctors who want to learn about nutrition, I

-- typically recommend Alan Gaby's book, Nutritional Medicine, which is now in its second edition combined with my book, Inflammation Mastery, which is now in its fourth edition. - 3.
-Teach ethics and honesty: Furthermore, we need to teach ethics. - 4.
-Active literacies: We also need to teach active literacies so that people will recognize and combat bogus research such as this.
+- 1. Micromanagment: One is, we can micromanage these problems, such as the identification and elimination of systematic bias and the massive pro-pharmacy profiteering culture of medical practice and medical education/training. - Competence in nutrition: Number two, we can teach doctors to be nutritionally competent so that when they read research, they hold that research to a higher level of intellectual and scientific competence so that junk research like this doesn't get published in the first place.
+For doctors who want to learn about nutrition, I typically recommend Alan Gaby's book, Nutritional Medicine, which is now in its second edition combined with my book, Inflammation Mastery, which is now in its fourth edition. - 3.
+Teach ethics and honesty: Furthermore, we need to teach ethics.
+Medical students commonly receive training in "medical ethics", but most of the exercises are specific to clinical situations appropriate for inexperienced and naïve medical students rather than the broader conceptualizations of ethics that serve to create and maintain a healthy and empowered community with functioning societal infrastructure. - 4.
+Teach active and expressive literacies: We also need to teach active literacies so that people will recognize and combat bogus research such as this.
+Modern education-notably American education as described by Gatto and Chomsky-is designed more to create compliance and subservience to prevailing power structures than it is to create independent thinkers who champion truth and publicly denounce corruption.
+Active expressive literacies-contrasted to the passive and receptive literacy of reading-such as analysis, speech and debate are needed, ideally along with physical training in various forms (which has also been removed from American education) in order to cultivate a society that is capable of speaking up and speaking out against the various forms of corruption that have now come to permeate and exude from every aspect of governmental, scientific, and academic life.

 Conclusions: Finally, my conclusion and summary page is provided here.
 My main concerns are the problematic biases of this journal, the problematic bias of the editors, the problematic bias of the authors who were funded by the drug and processed food industries, the unscientific exclusion of data, especially the failure to include non-English research when they certainly had the resources to translate and include that research.
 Also, number five, the intentional exclusion of data that counters what appears to have been their predetermined narrative.
-Finally number six here, nutritional pseudoequivocation.
+Finally, number six here, nutritional pseudoequivocation.
 That is discussing all vitamin and mineral supplements together as if they were equal when clearly they are not and I showed you some very good examples of how to read a nutritional label so that you can tell the difference between a high quality product and a low quality product.
 And as I state here, haphazardly lumping all nutritional supplements together without due regard for quality, quantity and synergy of those nutrients is intellectually incompetent and scientifically irresponsible.
 I also talked about some ways to improve this line of research.
 So, thank you very much for your quick attention.
 The longer version of this video will be posted on my various channels and again, this has been Dr. Alex Vasquez with a very quick review of this recent article Supplemental Vitamins and Minerals for Cardiovascular Disease Prevention and Treatment published in the Journal of the American College of Cardiology June 2018.

-Citation: Vasquez A. Brief Critique of "Supplemental Vitamins and Minerals for CVD Prevention and Treatment" in Journal of the American College of Cardiology 2018: Video presentation (ichnfm.org/18) and official transcript (academia.edu/36790803) 2018 Jun
+Citation: Vasquez A. Brief Critique of "Supplemental Vitamins and Minerals for CVD Prevention and Treatment" in Journal of the American College of Cardiology 2018: Video presentation (ichnfm.org/18) and official transcript (academia.edu/36790803) 2018 Jun (Date of this revision: June 13, 2018)